transferwise/pipelinewise/docs/concept/replication_methods.rst

 Fast Sync Replication is functionally identical to :ref:`full_table` replication but Fast Sync bypassing the `Singer Specification <https://github.com/singer-io/getting-started/blob/master/docs/SPEC.md>`_ for optimised performance.
-Primary use case of Fast Sync is initial sync or resync large tables with hundreds of millions of rows where singer components usually running for long hours or sometimes for days.
+Primary use case of Fast Sync is initial sync or to resync large tables with hundreds of millions of rows where singer components would usually run for long hours or sometimes for days.

 **Important**: Fast Sync is not a selectable replication method in the :ref:`yaml_configuration`.